Barcombe: Bonfire

 Barcombe Bonfire is held annually, two weeks after the Lewes celebration on which it is modelled.
 The society is largely family-orientated and everyone helps out with torch dipping and bonfire building.
 There is a firework display and several processions.

 Governance

 Barcombe is part of the electoral ward Barcombe and Hamsey.
 The population of this ward at the 2011 census was 2,105, of which 741 lived in the only identified Built-up Area, Barcombe (Cross).
 The latter had 320 homes, none of which communal establishments.

+The UK Parliament constituency for Barcombe is Lewes.
+The Liberal Democrat Norman Baker served as the constituency MP from 1997 until 2015, when Conservative Maria Caulfield was elected.
+As of July 2024 Liberal Democrat James MacCleary is the MP.

+Prior to Brexit in 2020, Barcombe was part of the South East England constituency in the European Parliament.

 Transport

 There are many bridleways and footpaths in and around the villages, linking to Lewes, Isfield, Newick and many other places.
 The Sussex Ouse Valley Way runs through Barcombe Mills to the south.